nrkno/MMM-Slack/README.md

 # MagicMirror² Module: MMM-Slack
 This is a module integrating Slack in [MagicMirror²](https://github.com/MichMich/MagicMirror).
 It displays messages from the a given Slack channel in config.js.
 The module also supports update and delete messages

+##Prerequisities
+Go to your MagicMirror folder and run the command:

+	npm install @slack/client

 ##How to install

 Remote into your Magic Mirror box using a terminal software and go to the modules folder: